kiboschool/course-mathematical-thinking/src/lessons/sets.md

   - Were any of these categories empty?
   - Was anyone in all three categories?

+The following is a [video](https://www.youtube.com/watch?v=tyDKR4FG3Yw) that will help you solidify some concepts

 Sets will have plenty of mathematical syntax and notation, but at the heart are questions like these.
 Which elements are in the set?
 How many?